23 August 2019

 Thanks again,

 Instead, that reason might actually be a good one, from the perspective of those who believe in the narrative that we are experiencing a disclosure process of the truth of the UFO phenomena.
 I leave it up to you to figure that one out by yourself.
-But I leave you with a hint from Greenewald´s presentation: "50X1-HUM," which he starts to explain around the 49:20 minute mark into the presentation (actually some minutes before that mark).
+But I leave you with a hint from Greenewald's presentation: "50X1-HUM," which he explains around the 49:20 minute mark into the presentation.

-Besides Mr. Greenewald´s obvious purpose to assess and analyze the "Luis Elizondo email," I personally think he is wittingly, or unwittingly, trying to show an example of how one should conduct ufo research (if there is such a thing as ufo "research.").
-According to me, Greenewald´s presentation is an excellent example of how to critically examine, question and assess information, that an "armchair commentator" like myself should learn something from.
-I admit that I on social media (Twitter) uncritically, and without questioning, posted articles defending Mr. Elizondo and his role in AATIP.
-Regardless of my personal opinions, wishes or believes in the matter, it was too hasty, and frankly, irresponsible, because what is at stake is the truth, and potentially, the future of humanity and planet Earth (sorry to sound dramatic, but that is what I believe is at stake).
+Besides Greenewald's obvious purpose to assess and analyse the "Luis Elizondo email," I think he is wittingly, or unwittingly, trying to show an example of how one should conduct UFO research.
+In my opinion, Greenewald's presentation is an excellent example of how to examine, question and assess information, that an "armchair commentator" like myself should learn something from.

 What other purpose or goal does he have with his presentation?
-I will call the following for Greenewald´s conclusions, or at least, what I interpret to be his main conclusions.
+I will call the following Greenewald's conclusions, or at least, what I interpret to be his main conclusions.

-So, how is Greenewald trying to strengthen his hypothesis/main assumption?
+So, how is Greenewald trying to strengthen his fundamental assumption?
 Or what are his conclusions about "the Luis Elizondo emails" in his presentation?
-As I understand and interpret Greenewald´s presentation, his conclusions are:
+As I understand and interpret Greenewald's presentation, his conclusions are:

-1. The Advanced Aerospace Threat Identification Program (AATIP) did not study unidentified aerial phenomena (UAP), or in more common language, unidentified flying objects (UFOs).
+1. The Advanced Aerospace Threat Identification Program (AATIP) did not study unidentified aerial phenomena (UAP), or in more common language, UFOs.

-2. Therefore, the three videos presented as showing UAPs/ UFOs in the mainstream media and by To The Stars Academy (TTSA) are in question.
+2. Therefore, the three videos presented as showing UAP/ UFOs in the mainstream media and by To The Stars Academy (TTSA) are in question.

-3. Mr, Luis Elizondo was neither a director nor a member of the AATIP.
-Againthis puts the three UFO videos in question, and also, Mr Elizondo´s and TTSA´s claims of him being a former director of a program studying flying objects/crafts that potentially are not man-made.
+3. Luis Elizondo was neither a director nor a member of the AATIP.
+Againthis puts the three UFO videos in question, and also, Mr Elizondo's and TTSA's claims of him being a former director of a Pentagon UFO program.

 4. Therefore, the public narrative about TTSA being a mechanism to bring about disclosure of the UFO phenomena comes into doubt.

-Of course, Mr. Greenewald arrives at those conclusions by the fact that nowhere in the discussed emails in his presentation, is there any mention of UAP (UFOs), AATIP, and that Mr. Luis Elizondo was a director of or a member with the AATIP.
+Of course, Greenewald arrives at those conclusions because nowhere in the discussed emails in his presentation is there any mention of UAP (UFOs), AATIP, or that Elizondo was the director of or a member of the AATIP.

-Summing up my own thoughts and comments on Mr. Greenwald´s presentation.
+Summing up my thoughts and comments on Greenwald's presentation

-I will start with what I think is the most common-sense argument against not only some (not all) of Mr. Greenewald´s points and conclusions in his presentation, but also against the opinions that this entire narrative about TTSA bringing about a disclosure of the truth of the UFO phenomena are somehow manipulated and spun in some deceptive way, and towards some shadowy agenda.
-That common-sense argument is as follows:
+I will start with what I think is the most common-sense argument against not only some (not all) of Greenewald's points and conclusions in his presentation, but also against the opinions that this entire narrative about TTSA bringing about a disclosure is spun towards some shadowy agenda.
+That common-sense argument is:

-Look at what has happened with the ufo subject since TTSA entered the scene, both literally and figuratively, in October 2017.
-Look at the results and impact on the mainstream media, at the Navy and on senators that TTSA´s work has had.
-Now, we have to ask ourselves; for what other reasons other than the ones TTSA are claiming it is working for to realize, could there be that are more likely and more reasonable?
+Look at what has happened with the UFO subject since TTSA entered the scene, both literally and figuratively, in October 2017.
+Look at the impact on the mainstream media, on the Navy and on senators that TTSA's work has had.
+Now, we have to ask ourselves; for what other reasons other than the ones TTSA are claiming it is working to realise, could there be that are more likely and more reasonable?

 So, taken together, what does common sense say?
-That TTSA`s "strategic issue" and "purpose" actually has been what the results are showing (more interest in the mainstream media and among senators about the UFO phenomena, US Navy issuing new reporting guidelines, fighting the social stigma, etc.), or that the individuals involved are risking their own and the safety and lives of their loved ones, for fortune and fame?
-In this case, we should focus on the content = results, rather than the form = the background of most of the individuals involved in TTSA.
+That TTSA's "strategic issue" and "purpose" actually has been what the results are showing (more interest in the mainstream media and among senators about the UFO phenomena, US Navy issuing new reporting guidelines, fighting the social stigma, etc.), or that the individuals involved are risking their own and the safety and lives of their loved ones, for fortune and fame?
+Here, we should focus on the content = results, rather than the form = the background of most of the individuals involved in TTSA.

-With that said, I still think Mr. Greenewald points out a couple of serious and important issues concerning the "Luis Elizondo emails."
+With that said, I still think Mr Greenewald points out a couple of important issues concerning the "Luis Elizondo emails."
 Those issues are:

 The first issue I would like to see resolved of the simple reason that if you claim to have this or that documentation to prove something, then you deliver the documentation.
 Otherwise, you do not say or write such a thing.

-The second issue is really not an issue for me, but rather a very fascinating thing that Greenewald has found, and presents.
-I wish several of the FOIA experts out there, including Greenewald, would research that "mysterious person", and the "National Programs Special Management Staff" further, but without risking to put themselves in some legal or other kinds of trouble.
+The second issue is not an issue for me, but a very fascinating thing that Greenewald has found.
+I wish several of the FOIA experts out there, including Greenewald, would research that "mysterious person", and the "National Programs Special Management Staff" further, but without risking putting themselves in some legal or other kinds of trouble.

-What about the fact that nowhere in the discussed emails is there any mention of UAP (UFO), AATIP, and that Mr. Elizondo was the director of or a member with AATIP?
-I do not have a sensible answer to that question.
-My guess is, that individuals directly and indirectly involved with AATIP (and some individuals still are) felt that the only way to get the three videos out in the public domain, was to circumvent some traditional public release procedure in the DoD.
+What about the fact that nowhere in the discussed emails is there any mention of UAP (UFO), AATIP, or that Mr Elizondo was the director of or a member of AATIP?
+I do not have a sensible answer.
+My guess is that individuals directly and indirectly involved with AATIP (and some individuals still are) felt that the only way to get the three videos out in the public was to circumvent some traditional public release procedures in the DoD.
 Why?
 Again, I am guessing, but perhaps because of a faction in the Pentagon/the DoD who did not want those videos to be released to the public.

-Lastly, I have tried my best to represent the segments I have chosen from Greenewald´s presentation as factual, impartial and fair as I possibly can.
+Last, I have tried my best to represent the segments I have chosen from Greenewald's presentation fairly.
 That is important to me.

 Take care!